All our on-demand cloud resources (compute, storage, IPs, …) are billed per hour.

 |C1 compute instance||€0.002||€1.00|

 Each resource class you’re consuming under this package will be billed and featured separately on your invoice.

 You only pay for resouces allocated to your account .
 Your consumption of compute resources stays to zero as long as no servers are powered on or in stop-in-place state.

 IMPORTANT: Beware that powering off (or deleting) a server keeps its associated volumes and reserved IP addresses up, for which you’ll be invoiced.
 Be careful to properly stop or remove these dependent resources to prevent any surprising over-consumption.

 Volumes are billed depending on their size and how long you keep them:

 Snapshots are billed depending on their size and how long you keep them:

 If images are free in themselves, you still need resources to run them on (compute instance, storage, IPs…).
 These resources are billed as usual.

-Snapshots of images are billed like regular snapshots.
+Images or Volumes created from a Snapshot are billed like regular snapshots.

 Here is a detailed list of what are considered as start and stop billing events for each resource class: